devosmitachatterjee2018/devosmitachatterjee2018/README.md

 ## Summary :sun_with_face:
 I am a passionate engineer with M.Sc. in Engineering Mathematics and Computational Science from Chalmers University of Technology, Sweden.
 My areas of specialization are Statistics, Data Science and Artificial Intelligence.
 I executed several projects with Volvo Group and AstraZeneca.

-You can find on :information_source: [LinkedIn](https://www.linkedin.com/in/devosmitachatterjee/)
+You can find me on :information_source: [LinkedIn](https://www.linkedin.com/in/devosmitachatterjee/)

-You can find on :information_source: [chatterjeedevosmita267@gmail.com](mailto:chatterjeedevosmita267@gmail.com)
+You can reach me via :information_source: [chatterjeedevosmita267@gmail.com](mailto:chatterjeedevosmita267@gmail.com)

 ## Tools & Technologies :wrench:
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)